-During the BoM meeting, members deliberated on key governance matters and reviewed resolutions from the recent Partners Forum.
+During the BoM meeting, members deliberated on key governance matters and reviewed resolutions from the recent Partners Forum that was held on April 19.
 The discussions are critical in steering CARTA forward as the program continues to strengthen African universities and nurture a pipeline of multidisciplinary researchers equipped to address the continent’s pressing development challenges.

 The strategic planning session capped the engagement, providing a platform for the Board to engage with emerging priorities and ideas generated by CARTA stakeholders for the program’s next phase.
 Facilitated by the program co-Director and Executive Director of the African Population and Health Research Center, Catherine Kyobutungi, the session examined strategic cause-and-effect relationships and culminated in the drafting of initial strategy statements, laying the foundation for CARTA’s 2026 – 2030 strategy.